KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 > To centropy, embodiment is refinement — the furnace of return.
 > To entropy, embodiment is enthronement — the seat of exile's power.

 At the metric terminus, the entropic being achieves maximum expression of dispersive will through material control.
-This is structurally necessary: entropy's orientation is outward, away from Source, toward fragmentation and domination.
+This is structurally necessary: entropy's orientation is outward, away from Aion, toward fragmentation and coercion.
 The Corporeal Realm — the furthest point from Aionic stillness within the emanatory arc — is precisely where this orientation achieves its fullest corporeal manifestation.

 ### 5.2 Malara and Mania Mechanics

 **Malara Dynamics:**

 At IL₁, Malara (🍷) governs the entropic distortion of embodied soul-experience.
 The body becomes an idol rather than a vessel.
-Embodied experience is dominated by indulgence, reactive dissociation, and the soul's progressive detachment from its own structural signature.
+Embodied experience is consumed by indulgence, reactive dissociation, and the soul's progressive detachment from its own structural signature.

 \[
 \Psi_{\text{Malara}} = \Psi_{\text{authentic}} + \Delta\Psi_{\text{dissociation}}